awsdocs/amazon-transcribe-developer-guide/doc_source/channel-id.md

 ### API<a name="channel-id-batch-api"></a>

 **To transcribe a multi\-channel audio file \(API\)**
-+  In the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation, specify the following\.
++ For the [StartTranscriptionJob](API_StartTranscriptionJob.md) API, specify the following\.

   1. For `TranscriptionJobName`, specify a name unique to your AWS account\.

   1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your media file\.
 For available languages and corresponding language codes, see [What is Amazon Transcribe?](transcribe-whatis.md)\.

-  1. In the `MediaFileUri` parameter of the `Media` object, specify the name of the media file that you want to transcribe\.
+  1. For the `MediaFileUri` parameter of the `Media` object, specify the name of the media file you want to transcribe\.

   1. For the `Settings` object, set `ChannelIdentification` to `true`\.